airshipit/docs/doc/source/airship2/layering.rst

 is a Kustomize "generator" plugin that creates brand new resources based on a Go Template.
-This is helpful when you have a number of resources that are nearly identical, and allows the common parts to be de-duplicated into a template.
+This is helpful when you have a number of resources that are nearly identical, and allows the common parts to be deduplicated into a template.
 An example of this would be resources that are specific per-host (like Metal3 ``BareMetalHost``).

 The ReplacementTransformer and Templater can also be combined in a chain,